hjorslev/SteamPS/README.md

 ## Introduction

-This cmdlet utilize SteamCMD and eases the installation and updating of servers.
+This cmdlet utilizes SteamCMD and eases the installation and updating of servers.

 Install or update a Steam application using SteamCMD.
 If SteamCMD is missing, it will be installed first before installing any application.